aaaaaa123456789/gb-debug-information/debuginfo.md

   without changes, although perhaps with reduced functionality.
-  Implementations MAY accept files with higher minor version numbers than expected, although perhaps with reduced functionality; implementations that do SHOULD check all [reserved fields][def-reserved] and enumeration values to ensure that they are set as they expect; differences in these values indicate behavior they are not aware of.
+  Implementations MAY accept files with higher minor version numbers than expected, although perhaps with reduced functionality; implementations that do SHOULD check all [reserved fields][def-reserved] and enumeration values to ensure that they are set as they expect, as differences in these values indicate behavior they are not aware of.
   For a change to be considered compatible, it MUST follow the following rules:
     * If new fields are added to a structure, the [invalid value][def-invalid] for those fields MUST indicate semantics that are identical to the previous version without those fields.